America needs a vision for space.

 Assuming you can get into space, you have to build your own destination and bring your own everything (BYOE) including air, water, food, and any material you build with.
 Step outside your door without the right suit and tools and you die instantly in the vacuum of space.

 The economics of working in space are so forbidding that we are forever trying to emulate the early glory days of sending a few astronauts on a short trip back to the moon or onwards to Mars or other destinations.
 There are, of course, a few entrepreneurs who dream of colonies on Mars or hotels in space, but these are not mainstream visions and they lack significant funding.

 Small-scale space travel (e.g. exploration) is enormously expensive, achieves only fleeting, unsustainable glories, and is thus not able to gain significant support as a result.
 It’s always a cost competing against more urgent, earthly priorities.
-Against this challenge, the latest panel of experts has admitted that there is no one good single rationale for a program of exploration and they ultimately fall back on what every other recent panel has as well: human inspiration in the form of inspiring moments and enduring questions.
+Against this challenge, the most recent panel of experts admitted that there is no good single rationale for a program of exploration and they ultimately fall back on what every other recent panel has as well: human inspiration in the form of inspiring moments and enduring questions.

 For the record, it is my belief that their logic is flawed and their conclusions are wrong.
+It hasn’t worked for the last 50 years.
+It won’t for the next 50 either.
 It’s time to consider something different.